 When you are starting your own brand, you have to focus on immediate ROI.
 The article describes the importance of a marketing budget allocation process that is aligned with your business goals from day one.
 Your focus should be on becoming profitable from the get-go, as opposed to brands that have raised money.
 In other words, we spend a lot of our budget on channels that produce immediate results.
 One of the most common is Facebook advertising.

 We won’t necessarily always be that way.
 As we continue to grow and have excess cash, we will begin to focus on longer-term ROI channels, like organic search, and eventually brand plays in the automotive space.

 Consider hiring marketing experts for their services: Quality help can make all the difference.
 In order to manage a budget at a lower cost, you should run interviews with agencies and freelancers.
 The expert’s expertise will be worth the cost, but you’ll get a lot more for your money, and they’ll be able to get you there more quickly.

 Utilize your flexibility: Small businesses face fewer red tape requirements, and they can move into new markets more quickly than larger brands.
 You can take advantage of this flexibility in all areas of your business, including marketing.

 Hyper-focus: Any marketing budget the company spends over 10% might be better spent elsewhere.
 The key is to find pockets where you can dominate or win if you are considering paid advertising online or conversion rate optimization.

 Details matter: Smaller brands should pay attention to each detail, while larger brands should focus on macro numbers.
-There are less data to sift through, which means you can identify growth opportunities more quickly.
+There are fewer data to sift through, which means you can identify growth opportunities more quickly.
 Take advantage of opportunities as soon as they present themselves.

-The most important thing to ask yourself when you are setting a marketing budget for e-commerce startup is how can you achieve your goals and how can you find the time and the money to really make it work.
+The most important thing to ask yourself when you are setting a marketing budget for an e-commerce startup is how can you achieve your goals and how can you find the time and the money to really make it work.